rocket-pool/docs.rocketpool.net/docs/guides/node/create-validator.md

 ![](./images/stake-behalf-0.jpg){ style="display: block; margin: 0 auto" }

 Enter your node address & click "Lookup".

+**Make sure you have the correct node address before doing this!**
+If you need to confirm your node's address, you can quickly retrieve it via the CLI using the `rocketpool node status` command.

 This will check that the address is a registered node & that the node has whitelisted the connected wallet.
 Withdrawal addresses are whitelisted by default, however if you wish to allow other addresses you will need to whitelist them via the following command on your node.

 ```bash
 rocketpool node add-address-to-stake-rpl-whitelist address-or-ens